astrotars/stream-crm-lead-chat/README.md

 ### Create an Access Token in Zendesk
 ([back to Overview](#overview))

 The purpose of this post is not to explain Zendesk configuration in detail.
 We will touch on only what is required to complete the functionality described in the post.
-The code snippets will allow you to complete the creation and update of Leads in your Zendesk system; however, you must configure the OAuth security settings from your Settings panel in your Zendesk system.
+The code snippets will allow you to complete the creation and update of Leads in your Zendesk system, for this you must configure the OAuth security settings from your Settings panel in your Zendesk system by the following steps:

 1. First go to Settings